RanveerJadhav21/fixture-research/README.md

 was copied and what was added.
 No model-training data, provider credentials, user records or production deployment configuration are included.

 I have also learned through research and resources on GitHub and Reddit.
-This repository makes no claim that community members wrote particular components.